TomasMerva/ROS_KUKA_env/README.md

 # ROS_KUKA_env

 ## Overview
-This repository contains an implementation of the Soft Actor-Critic and Hindsight Experience Replay algorithms alongside with two custom created RL robotics environments within ROS:
+This repository contains an implementation of the Soft Actor-Critic and Hindsight Experience Replay algorithms alongside with the RL robotics environments `KUKA_Push` within ROS
-- KUKA_Reach
-- KUKA_Push

 ## Dependency
 - **ROS Melodic**